-If you decided to take the route mentioned above and end up with the average amount of dental school debt (about $285,000), you’ll be facing monthly payments of $3,800 on a standard 10-year repayment plan, assuming a 6% interest rate (the rate for federal graduate unsubsidized student loans disbursed between July 2017 to July 2018).
-And it gets worse – if you paid your loans over this 10-year term, you would pay $171,000 in interest alone – making the total cost settle somewhere around $456,000.
+If you decided to take the route mentioned above and end up with the average amount of dental school debt – about $304,000 – you’ll be facing monthly payments of $3,266 on a standard 10-year repayment plan assuming a fixed 5.28% interest rate.
+And it gets worse – if you paid your loans over this 10-year term, you would pay $87,939 in interest alone – making the total cost $391,939.

 Difficulty Starting Career

 Because of the overwhelming amount of debt new dentists face, starting their career isn’t a stress-free experience.
 New dentists often have to work through lunch, take more patients and take less time off to accelerate the repayment of their loans.
 This can lead to exhausting patterns that cause burnout.
 Not to mention, a large portion of dentists begin dental school with the end goal of starting their own practice, and this cost can easily surpass $250,000.